juniorsundarCasual/TGT/vault/volume-4.chapter-252.md

 "Alright, it sounds useful for my purposes," Marie declared while tapping her laps earnestly.
 "How do I get access to it?"

 ____

+While Marie was led out of the room towards her destination by a sect member, Jace and Krish returned to their catch-up session that was over five-hundred years overdue.

+"An interesting Disciple, you've got yourself there," Jace commented.
+"She's quite..."

+"Caustic?
+Blunt?
+Frustrating?"
+Krish listed.

+"All of the above, I guess," Jace said with a wry smile.
+"Though it seems you're enjoying it."

+"It's that obvious, huh?"

+"The entire time we've known each other, you've never smiled so much for all those years combined compared to how much you've done in the last few hours," Jace declared.
+"That is to say that you, my friend, have truly changed.
+The Krish I knew would have dropped such an argumentative person at the first sign of opposition."

+"I was close to doing it, I won't lie," Krish confessed while shaking his head.
+"In the beginning, a part of me was this close to just ending it and leaving."

+"Why didn't you?"

+"There were a lot of factors.
+The greatest contributor towards me staying, though, was when I realised that a Master-Disciple relationship was a two-way street," Krish emphasised.
+"Both the Disciple and Master have expectations of each other.
+While the Disciple strives to meet their Master's, so must a Master attempt to match their Disciple's.
+It is unfair for me to expect my Disciple to suddenly become a perfect fit for myself because in doing so, I am asking them to turn into another me.
+Furthermore, it also inhibits my opportunity for growth."

+"So in meeting midway, both you and your Disciple come out of the relationship as better people," Jace completed the sentence.

+"It was hard for me - I've lived for two millenia after all.
+Certain characteristics of mine were far too ingrained to change.
+But as I kept at it, I found myself adjusting.
+Thanks to the assistance from the Leader of the Sect I am affiliated with now, the process became easier," Krish continued.

+"Tell me more about that," Jace interjected.
+"Which lucky sect managed to tie you down?"

+"It's a new one.
+It is called the True World Sect," Krish answered.

+"Sounds kind of pretentious," Jace grumbled.

+"Less pretentious than the Hidden Celestial Sect," Krish countered.

+"Hey!
+That name wasn't my decision to make.
+My Grandmother wasn't particularly gifted in the creativity department," Jace said with a groan.

+"The Leader of my Sect is a natural when it comes to getting through to the youths," Krish said to divert the conversation.
+"I learned a lot from him."

+Jace cocked his brows in disbelief.

+"There is no shame in learning something from someone who is more skilled in it than you are."

+____